successible/cleanslate/README.md

 HASURA_GRAPHQL_CORS_DOMAIN=https://<your-server-domain>
 ```

 3. Optional: Clean Slate uses the default `postgres` user and `postgres` database.
-It also runs Postgres (15) in a container managed by Docker Compose, rather than on the server itself.
+It runs the database, Postgres 15, on port `5432` in a container managed by Docker Compose.
 If you do not like that behavior, you **must** create a custom `docker-compose.yml` and use that.
 Here's how:

     1. Make a copy of our `docker-compose.yml` [^1] and call it `custom.yml`.